agarrharr/word-up/README.md

 * Add Google Analytics
 * Add Google AdSense

-### Design

-* Move the letters down a tad
-* Style the stats
+* Let the user swap the top 2 rows
-* Add a new game button
+* Add some tiles that have extra points
+* Count the number of letters instead of 1 point for 3 and 4 letter words (3 letters should be 3 points, and 4 should be 4, etc)
+* Add different points for different letters (Qu and Z should count for more)
+* Make it timed
-* Show the path of your word
+* Increment the number of moves counter even if they didn't choose a real word
+* Save incorrect words to firebase for analytics
+* Final score should be numberOfWords + letterScore - numberOfMoves
+* Add an animation at the end that counts up your final score
+* Add a pause button
+* When you pause it should cover up the board
+* Add a final animation

+* Get it in Google Play
+* Integrate with Play Games
+* Add leaderboard
+* Add achievements

 ### Ideas

 * Wild card tiles
 * Scramble button to mix up the board
 * Multi-player
-* A mode that counts each letter a different amount (for example, more points for Qu)
-* Get it in Google Play
 * Get it in the App Store
-* Add achievements
-* Integrate with Play Games
 * Integrate with Game Center
-* Maybe let the use do something with the top 2 rows?
-* Maybe something wher there is a cascading effect